Coronavirus (COVID-19) Updates and Information

-- Dare to Care’s Kids Cafe sites are providing meals for children 18 and under this summer.
+- Dare to Care’s Kids Cafe sites provide meals for children 18 and under.
 Click here for locations and hours.

 - In addition to searching our map for food assistance, Harrison County residents can click here for a list of resources shared by the Harrison County Community Foundation.

 - Temporary Mobile Pantries have been added in the 40228 and 40211 zip codes.
 Please visit our Need Food page to find a Mobile Pantry in your neighborhood.

 - Find out if you or a member of your household qualify for a discount on internet, free computers, and resources to stay connected at home.
 Click here for more information.

 - LG&E customers in Jefferson County could be eligible for up to $1,000 in aid if they have a past due amount on their LG&E bill as a result of an economic hardship related to COVID-19, and if those past due bills occurred between March 16, 2020 and March 31, 2021.
 To determine eligibility, click here.

 - Click here for information about a new platform to help navigate government benefits.